GameStop Corp. - Is It The Next Blockbuster?

 Source: Finance.yahoo.com

-Source: GameStop Corp 4Q 2016 Earnings Release
+Source: GameStop Corp.
+4Q 2016 Earnings Release

-And so the company trades at 5.5 - 6 times future free-cash.
+And so the company trades at 5.5 - 6 times future free cash.
 In my point of view, this is very depressed valuation and so I am willing to bet on a possible recovery stemming from higher diversification of revenue streams and new consoles coming in the market.
 Therefore, the expected performance does not resemble the Blockbuster story.
-In addition, GameStop Corp is highly profitable.
+In addition, GameStop Corp. is highly profitable.

 Historical performance

 I know the historical performance is not an indication of the future performance.
 But, it gives us an indication of how well the management was managing the company in the past.
 And, in my point of view the results were outstanding.
-The company was able to operate every year with operating margin between 6-7% and it is still projecting this profitability with flat revenues going forward.
+The company was able to operate every year with operating margin between 6% and 7% and it is still projecting this profitability with flat revenues going forward.

-Source: GameStop Corp 10K's
+Source: GameStop Corp.
+10Ks

-The free cash-flow is enough to cover capital expenditures, dividend payments and reinvestment into the business which is a sign of a healthy business.
+The free cash flow is enough to cover capital expenditures, dividend payments and reinvestment into the business which is a sign of a healthy business.

-Source: GameStop Corp 2016 10K
+Source: GameStop Corp.
+2016 10K

 Also, the balance sheet is sound with very low debt compared to EBITDA.
-Therefore, Gamestop Corp may actually be a sound investment at these levels.
+Therefore, GameStop Corp. may actually be a sound investment at these levels.

 Takeaway

-My conclusion is that the company operates in very challenging industry.
-But, every company now faces a disruption from advancement in the technology across the whole brick and mortar retailers as well as car manufacturers.
-In my point of view, the company has a plenty of time to diversify from the challenges and it is on a right track of doing that.
+My conclusion is that the company operates in a very challenging industry.
+But, every company now faces a disruption from advancement in the technology across the whole brick-and-mortar retailers as well as car manufacturers.
+In my point of view, the company has plenty of time to diversify from the challenges and it is on the right track of doing that.
 Therefore, my conclusion is that it will not end up with the same destiny as Blockbuster.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in GME over the next 72 hours.